crstn/CentralPlaceWiki/README.md

   psql -f housekeeping.sql cpt
   ```

 12. *Creating a reference dataset*.
 This step should be conducted if you want to test the dataset against a reference dataset.
-Running this command will set up the required table structure **TODO!!!**:
+You will then have to collect the data your self, most likely (semi-)manually; in the case of Germany, this has been done by manually scraping the central place lists from Wikipedia for each state, see [this example](https://de.wikipedia.org/wiki/Liste_der_Ober-_und_Mittelzentren_in_Schleswig-Holstein).
+The contents for these are in `centers_de.cv` .
+Running this command will then set up the required table structure and fill it (you will need to change the file path in `referencetables.sql`):
   ```
   sql -f referencetables.sql cpt
   ```
-You will then have to fill these tables; in the case of Germany, this has been done by manually scraping the central place lists from Wikipedia for each state, see [this example](https://de.wikipedia.org/wiki/Liste_der_Ober-_und_Mittelzentren_in_Schleswig-Holstein).
-The contents for these are in the files **… TODO!!!**

 ## Known issues